 That said, this is not a marketing is dead post, far from it.
 Marketing, when properly defined, is just as important to company profitability as it ever was.
 I argue the functions of marketing will not disappear but the future of marketing as a profession looks bleak.

 Marketing has struggled to define itself.
 It has failed to gain control of the buttons it must press to make a difference.
 Crucially it has failed to persuade corporate management it delivers value and is deserving of the support it needs.

 Perhaps the ambition of defining strategy and managing the 4P’s was too much.
-There is some hope but first before considering the future of marketing, it is important to understand how we reached this point.
+There is some hope but before considering the future of marketing, it is important to understand how we reached this point.

 Marketing – A Brief History

 Let’s start at the beginning.
 When did marketing as a profession first emerge as a discrete discipline?
 Strategy is one key element of marketing with its origins in military strategy.
 We know the military strategy timeline goes back at least 2,500 years to the time of Sun Tzu.